c2cfirstaid/coast2coast-redcross-generator/README.txt

 Coast2coast X Red Cross Online Course Report Generator
 =======================================================

-This tool lets you upload a Bookeo export and a Red Cross course ID file, then generates three downloadable reports:
+This tool lets you upload:
+1. A Bookeo registration report
+2. A Red Cross course ID file

-1. Red Cross Upload File
+3. The official Red Cross Excel upload template

-2. Upsell Call List (EFA + CPR)
-3. Unmatched Students Report
+It generates:
+- A completed Red Cross upload Excel file (template format preserved)
+- A call list of CPR and Emergency First Aid students for upselling
+- A list of unmatched students for manual follow-up

 ------------------------------------
 SETUP INSTRUCTIONS